Lab41/Circulo/data/congress_voting/README.md

 Attributes:
 * **weight**: The number of times the congresspeople on each side of this edge have voted the same way.

+## Ground Truth
+`get_ground_truth` returns a VertexClustering grouped by the parties of the politicians.

 ## Other Notes
 * See `run.py` for specific details